Skip to main content

 In total, there are currently over 8000 unique EC numbers! pLMs have shown remarkable competency in predicting them from sequence alone, often achieving between 80-90+% accuracy on unseen data.

-Another type of popular annotation is Gene Ontology (GO) which labels genes based on what their protein products do in a biological context.
+Another popular annotation type is Gene Ontology (GO), which labels genes based on what their protein products do in biological contexts.
 GO is split into three main categories

 1. Biological Process (BP): Describes a series of events accomplished by one or more ordered assemblies of molecular functions.
 For instance: